JonForest/trakity-client/README.md

 #TODO
-* Wire up actual login form
-* Add the ability to optionally run with / without mirage ** Need to make mirage understand how to deal with the permissions/auth etc
+* Fix issue moving a task from today to tomorrow
+* How to get Google working as an auth provider?
+* Register new user
+* Migrate tailwind
+* Add 'Tomorrow' and 'This day next week' to the date select

+* Implement Lists
+* Implement group edit/move

+* Implement batch edits

+* Refactor the components to make them more easy to navigate through

 ** New task to default to the nearest half-hour
   * Think about this - should it only show a date picker when not on the calendar, and then switch to a date time picker when added to the map?
 Think about using local storage to handle saving midway through an edit so data is not lost if navigated or refreshed